kayodeolusanya/Infographics---Unemployment-In-Canada-2025/README.md

 # Infographics - Unemployment-In-Canada-2025

-# 📉 Unemployment in Canada — September 2025

 *An Infographics Visualization Overview*

 This Infographics presents a visual analysis of **Canada’s unemployment landscape as of September 2025**.